Loaded Potato Soup – Creamy, Cheesy Comfort in a Bowl

 Add the creamy goodness: Stir in heavy cream, cheese, sour cream, salt, and pepper.
 Simmer on low until thick and smooth — about 5 minutes.

 Serve: Ladle into bowls and top with bacon, cheese, and green onions.
-Serve warm with crusty bread.
+Serve warm with crusty bread or alongside a fresh Classic Southern Garden Salad for a balanced comfort meal.

 Tips & Variations

-Use ham or sausage instead of bacon for a twist.
+Use ham or sausage instead of bacon for a different twist on loaded potato soup.

-Swap in evaporated milk for a lighter version that’s still creamy.
+Swap in evaporated milk for a slightly lighter homemade potato soup that’s still creamy.

 FAQ